fabric8io/fabric8-test/perf_tests/osioperf/scripts/user-login/README.md

 These tests are intended to measure performance of OSIO UI for users performing a given scenario such as login, click through the OSIO UI etc.

 ## Environment
-The tested server is the OSIO [Auth Services deployed in prod-preview](https://auth.prod-preview.openshift.io/api/status).
+The tested system is the Openshift.io.
 The clients to the tested server are deployed on the client nodes of the OsioPerf Lab.